-When type is CHARACTER, the length specification is 1 or n, with n less than 500.
+When type is CHARACTER, the length specification is between 1 and 500.
 The standard (default) length is 1.

-The type and length associated with a letter or a range of letters must not conflict with the type or length given previously to the same letters in the same IMPLICIT statement, in a different

-IMPLICIT statement or in a PARAMETER statement.
-Type specification by an IMPLICIT statement may be overridden or confirmed for any particular variable, array, name of a constant, external function, or statement function name by the appearance of that name in an explicit type specification statement.
+The type and length associated with a letter or a range of letters must not conflict with the type or length given previously to the same letters in the same IMPLICIT statement, in a different IMPLICIT statement or in a PARAMETER statement.
+Type specification by an IMPLICIT statement may be overridden or confirmed for any particular variable, array, name of a comstant, external function, or statement function name by the appearance of that name in an explicit type specification statement.